Jádson: São Paulo

 After seven years in Ukraine, Jádson returned to Brazil in early 2012.
 He was bought for €4 million by São Paulo FC.

 Corinthians

 On 5 February 2014, Jádson was involved in a transaction between São Paulo and Corinthians in which he was traded to the latter and Alexandre Pato transferred to São Paulo.
 Eleven days after signing, on his debut for Corithians, in a 1–1 draw against rival Palmeiras, Jádson left the game to applause, substituted by Renato Augusto, and said the following words: "I am very happy to wear Corinthians' number 10 shirt.
 Great names of football, as Neto and Rivellino, already wore this number in the club's shirt.
 The fans can be certain I'll play the best I can."

+Retirement

+Jádson announced his retirement from football on the night of 22 August 2022, during an interview with SBT.

 International career

 Jádson made his international debut for Brazil on 9 February 2011, coming off the bench in a 1–0 loss to France.
 Jádson was called up to the Brazil squad for the 2011 Copa América held in Argentina.
 He was an unused substitute in their disappointing 0–0 draw against Venezuela in the first game.
 However, he started the following match against Paraguay, replacing Robinho on the right wing after the former's limp display against Venezuela.
 He opened up the scoring with a long range shot, with Brazil eventually salvaging a 2–2 draw in the 89th minute.

 Jadson also was called up for the 2013 FIFA Confederations Cup on home soil.
 He made one appearance in the tournament, coming on as a 73rd-minute substitute for Hulk in the final, a 3–0 win over Spain.